Unit Testing – Software Testing

-- To fix bug early in development cycle and to save costs.
+- To fix bugs early in the development cycle and to save costs.

-- To help the developers to understand the code base and enable them to make changes quickly.
+- To help the developers understand the code base and enable them to make changes quickly.

 Types of Unit Testing:

-There are 2 type of Unit Testing: Manual, and Automated.
+There are 2 types of Unit Testing: Manual, and Automated.